There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 The vehicle must be intended solely for the owner’s personal use.
 If the vehicle changes owner within 1 year after the day of import, it will be subject to tax and duty according to the general import rules.

-A vehicle imported as removal goods must be registered with the Faroese Vehicle Administration within the first two weeks after arriving in the Faroe Islands.
+A vehicle imported as removal goods must be registered with the Faroese Vehicle Administration, Akstovan, within the first two weeks after arriving in the Faroe Islands.

 Before being registered the car must be inspected by the Faroese Vehicle Administration.